Angel-125/Blueshift/Source/Blueshift/bin/Debug/API.md

 ## Fields

 ### kLightYear
 Light-year unit of measurement.
-Abbreviated "Ly."
+Abbreviated "Ly".
+This is the default; the actual distance is calculated as the speed of light times the homeworld's Sidereal Year length.
+It can be overriden by setting the lightYearMeters in the settings.cfg file.
+### kLightSpeed
+Speed of light in meters per second.
 ### kGigaMeter
 Gigameter unit of measurement.
 Abbreviate "Gm."
 ### kMegaMeter